girlscript/winter-of-contributing/Machine_Learning/Supervised_Machine_Learning/ML_1_Polynomial_Regression_(D).md

 ![](https://github.com/101Priyanshi/winter-of-contributing/blob/Machine_Learning/Machine_Learning/Supervised_Machine_Learning/Assets/poly_reg_2.PNG)

 ### NOTE
-For deciding which degree to choose, you will have to use hit and trial method and choose the degree accordingly.
+In deciding which degree to choose, you will have to use hit and trial method and choose the degree accordingly.
 If there is not much difference between degree n and degree n+1 then go for degree n as higher degree polynomial leads to overfitting which will result in your model generalizing poorly on newer observations